-In this article, we will give a brief introduction to OSINT gathering and discover how public -ordinary looking- information can be exploited by ‘the bad guys’ to gain unauthorized access to a corporate information system.
+In this article, we will give a brief introduction to OSINT gathering and discover how public -ordinary-looking- information can be exploited by ‘the bad guys’ to gain unauthorized access to a corporate information system.

 The Open Source Intelligence (OSINT) term -which was originally formulated by the intelligence community- refers to all the information which is freely accessible to the public and can be used in any intelligence context.
 Years ago, this term was mainly associated with intelligence and military, however, with the rapid growth of internet communications and the emergence of social media websites, it becomes heavily used by corporates to profile and collect useful information about internet users for marketing purposes.
-The perpetrators did not miss the wave and are now using such sources to gain useful insight about their targets before launching attacks.
+The perpetrators did not miss the wave and are now using such sources to gain useful insight into their targets before launching attacks.

 Where can OSINT be found?

 OSINT resources can be found either online or offline, it includes all the information which is freely accessible to the public.
 The following list main OSINT categories:

 - Internet resources: This is the most important one and includes all free resources available online such as blogs, discussion forums, social networks (Facebook, YouTube, Twitter…. etc.), Previously breached websites information repositories, domain names, IP addresses, specialized search engines (People, telephone, username, and email search engines), digital files such as images/videos/documents, archive, geolocation data and online maps (Including commercial satellite images), digital files metadata and resources available in the deep and dark web.

 - Traditional media: This includes all classical media services such as TV, radio, newspapers, magazines, and books.